gaja-git/HeroViredJobPortalProject/jobportal-react-app/README.md

 # Creating new react app
-npx create-react-app jobportal-react-app
+ * npx create-react-app jobportal-react-app

-To resolve the "react-scripts is not recognized as an internal or external command" Execute - npm install
+To resolve the "react-scripts is not recognized as an internal or external command" Execute -
+* npm install
 This will resolve the dependency error while executing in different systems

+* npm install react-router-dom
+This command will install files required for routing purpose.

+* npm install axios
+This command will install axios required for fetching API data from backend.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).